IvanZoccolan/valuer/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs, WARNINGs.
+There were no ERRORs, WARNINGs, or NOTEs
-Win-builder has one NOTE
-Possibly mis-spelled words in DESCRIPTION:
-  MacKay (16:42)
-  PDE (16:35)
-These are spelled correctly.

 ## Resubmission
+* Fixed NOTEs reported on previuos submission.

 ## Release notes
 In this release, I have:

-* Fixed "Files named as vignettes but with no recognized vignette engine:"

 * Added the function va_pde_pricer to price a VA by means of PDE methods.